 Richard L. Allington is a professor of education at the University of Tennessee and has served as the president of the International Reading Association, president of the National Reading Conference, and as a member of the International Reading Association Board of Directors.
 He is also a director of Kids Read Now.
 Anne McGill-Franzen is a professor and director of the Reading Center at the University of Tennessee.

 The reading achievement of American elementary school students has been slowly but steadily rising for at least the past half-century.
-Virtually all children have benefited, but those who have benefited the least are children from low-income families—poor children.
+Virtually all children have benefited, but those who have benefited the least are children from low-income families—poor children, who have little access to books.

 The reading achievement gap between kids from families in the 10th and 90th percentiles of income widened from .90 to 1.25 standard deviations, an increase of 40 percent.
 At the same time, the reading achievement gap between black and white kids shrank from close to 1.25 to less than .75 standard deviations.
 American schools have been doing a better job of developing the reading proficiencies of minority children, thus narrowing the minority/majority reading-achievement gap while at the same time losing ground as poor children compared to wealthy children do even worse today than they did in 1970.